AStcherbinine/omegapy/docs/doc_omega_plots.md

         The unit of the `lam` parameter:
         | 'm' -> `lam` is the wavelength value (in µm).
         | else -> `lam` is the index of the wavelength in the omega.lam array (must be int).
-    cmap : str, optional (default 'Greys_r')
+    data : 2D array or None, optional (default None) Array of high-level data (e.g. IBD map) computed from the omega observation. cmap : str, optional (default 'Greys_r')
         The matplotlib colormap.
+    cb_title : str,  optional (default 'IBD')
+        The title of the colorbar.
+        Note : Only for the `data` plots. title : str, optional (default 'auto')
+        The title of the figure.
     vmin : float or None, optional (default None)
         The lower bound of the coloscale.
     vmax : float or None, optional (default None)
         The upper bound of the colorscale.
-    title : str, optional (default 'auto')
-        The title of the figure.
     autoyscale : bool, optional (default True)
         | True -> Enable the auto-scaling of the spectra y-axis.
         | False -> Force use of the (vmin, vmax) bounds for the spectra plots.
+    ylim_sp : tuble of float or None, optional (default (None, None)) If autoyscale is False, can specify the bound values for the spectrum y-axis, other that (vmin, vmax).
     alpha : float or None, optional (default None) Opacity of the plot.
     lonlim : tuple of int or None, optional (default (None, None))